Skip to content

 Publishers that get most of their traffic in the EU or UK could experience this revenue drop the most due to the region’s regulations and requirements being levied by large digital platform providers.

-Even so, it’s best to adopt the TCF v2.2 no matter where you operate, since most programmatic ad platforms will eventually stop advertising on websites and applications that haven’t implemented it.
+Even so, it’s best to adopt the TCF v2.3 no matter where you operate, since most programmatic ad platforms will eventually stop advertising on websites and applications that haven’t implemented it.

-In the mobile advertising landscape, the TCF 2.2 introduces essential guidelines and requirements for advertisers for privacy compliance, user transparency, and effective ad targeting strategies.
-Companies delivering digital ads should pay close attention to the following TCF v2.2 framework components.
+In the mobile advertising landscape, the TCF v2.2 introduced essential guidelines and requirements for advertisers for privacy compliance, user transparency, and effective ad targeting strategies.
+These have been added to with the TCF v2.3.
+Companies delivering digital ads should pay close attention to the following TCF framework components.

 1. Vendor lists